 Among Portlanders with kids, spending a day at the zoo is probably the most favorite of family activities.
 Located up above the city in Washington Park, the zoo is home to more than 1000 animals.
 The staff work constantly to improve the living environments and enrich the lives of the many species they house.
 Exhibits mimicking the environments on all seven continents add to visitors' understanding of the natural world while offering great views of authentic animal behavior.
 During the summer, the Zoo's main lawn is a popular live music venue with a broad range of evening concerts.
 During the Holiday Season, more than a million bulbs create a shimmering wonderland called Zoolights.

+Visiting the International Rose Test Garden is a must during the summer months.
 Not only will you see roses that you've never seen before here, you will also have an incredible view of the city and Mt.
 Hood from these terraced gardens.
 Instituted in 1917, the gardens give trial runs to various rose hybrids before they're introduced into the mass market.
 With over 8000 plants representing more than 400 different species, this garden is sure to have at least one rose type that captivates you.
 Should you find yourself tempted, however, know that it's illegal to pick any of the blooms.
-Summer is the best time to visit the displays and is also when you'll find a repertoire of seasonal concerts available in the gardens.
+Summer is also when you'll find a repertoire of seasonal concerts available in the gardens.
 The Washington Park Rose Garden Store offers unusual items for both the home and garden.